sween/CCA-Study-Guide/README.md

 - [Cilium Egress Gateway - Lab](https://isovalent.com/labs/cilium-egress-gateway/) 🥼
 - [Cilium L2 Announcements - Cilium Docs](https://docs.cilium.io/en/stable/network/l2-announcements/) 📖
 - [Cilium LoadBalancer IPAM and L2 Service Announcement - Lab](https://isovalent.com/labs/cilium-loadbalancer-ipam-and-l2-service-announcement/) 🥼

+Here are some ways to restart Cilium:
+Restart the Cilium agent
+Restarting the Cilium agent will cause the BGP session to be lost, but it will be restored once the agent restarts.
+However, while the agent is down, advertised routes will be removed from the BGP peer, which may cause temporary connectivity loss to Pods or Services.
+To continue forwarding traffic during the restart, you can enable Graceful Restart.
+Use the Kubernetes liveness probe
+If Cilium encounters an unrecoverable problem, it will automatically report the failure state via cilium-dbg status.
+The Kubernetes liveness probe will then regularly query this status and automatically restart Cilium pods.
+Use the kubectl command
+You can use the kubectl command to restart Cilium.
+For example, you can use the following commands to migrate a cluster to Cilium: kubectl cordon $NODE kubectl drain --ignore-daemonsets $NODE kubectl label node $NODE --overwrite "io.cilium.migration/cilium-default=true" kubectl -n kube-system delete pod --field-selector spec.nodeName=$NODE -l k8s-app=cilium kubectl -n kube-system rollout status ds/cilium -w Reboot the node kubectl uncordon $NODE

 ## Next Steps